 FAQs for Return to Research

-First, Stage 4 will remain at 25% density both within a building and within each individual lab/studio (consistent with the current, Stage 3 density limitations).
-Please review your Stage 4 plans and determine if any changes are needed to maintain 25% density.
+In addition, Stage 4 and Stage 5 will remain at 25 percent density both within a building and within each individual lab/studio.
+This is consistent with Stage 3 density limitations.
+Please review your plans and determine if any changes are needed to maintain 25 percent density.